gareth7562/YeelightMusic/README.md

 * music-beat-detector
 * color

-you can now specify custom colors in config.txt in css style, defaults set to blue and red to test it.
+you can now specify custom colors in config.txt in css style, defaults set to blue and green.
 Only supports 2 different colors